dgerosa/filltex/README.md

 #filltex

 Tools for astronomers, physicists and mac users to improve your Latex workflow.

-I started this mainly because I hate going to the ADS or INSPIRE databases and cut&paste citations manually.
+I did this mainly because I hate going to the ADS or INSPIRE databases and cut&paste citations manually.

 ## Intro